 What inspired director Michael Tollin to turn the story of Radio into a feature film?

+While on a ski vacation in Aspen, Colorado in 1996, director/producer Michael Tollin picked up an issue of Sports Illustrated, in which he read Gary Smith's article on James Robert Kennedy (Radio) titled 'Someone to Lean On.'
 It was the springboard that inspired him to obtain the rights and to begin working on getting a film version to the screen.
 Perhaps what encouraged him most was his previous work with the mentally challenged.
 In 1990, Michael Tollin led a group of 12 Special Olympians on a trek up Mt.
 Kilimanjaro, and through the expedition, he came to fully realize the remarkable potential of such individuals.
 Tollin, a sports enthusiast, was also nominated for an Academy Award for his documentary Hank Aaron: Chasing the Dream, for which he won a Peabody Award.
 He has created other sports-themed films, including Hardball and Varsity Blues. -SonyPictures.com

 RADIO / ChasingtheFrog's Review